TalhaAmjad0034/Redux-toolkit-general/README.md

 # Initialized using npx create-react-app

-# Then installed all pakages using npm install redux react-redux @reduxjs/toolkit

 Then installed all pakages using npm install redux react-redux @reduxjs/toolkit

 # Getting Started with Create React App